The Theory of Generalised Hydrodynamics for the One-dimensional Bose Gas: Conclusion and Perspectives

-While we have reviewed GHD in the context of a repulsive 1D Bose gas, GHD is also applicable to the attractive 1D Bose gas \cite{Koch_2022} and to other integrable models such as the Hubbard model \cite{PhysRevB.101.035121}, the XXZ chain \cite{ghydro2}, and the Yang-Gaudin model, describing the spin--$1/2$ Fermi gas \cite{gaudin1967systeme, scopa2022generalized, PhysRevLett.19.1312}.
+While we have reviewed GHD in the context of a repulsive 1D Bose gas, GHD is also applicable to the attractive 1D Bose gas \cite{Koch2021Adiabatic,Koch_2022} and to other integrable models, such as the Hubbard model \cite{DeNardis2017Hubbard,Nozawa2020_GHD_Hubbard,Nozawa2021GHD_Hubbard}, the XXZ chain \cite{ghydro2,Piroli2017XXZ,Bulchandani2021Superdiffusion}, and the Yang-Gaudin model, describing the spin--$1/2$ Fermi gas \cite{gaudin1967systeme, scopa2022generalized, PhysRevLett.19.1312}.
+(For a recent review on advances in the study of transport in spin chains, sparked by the theory of GHD, we direct the reader to Ref.~\cite{Bulchandani2021Superdiffusion}.)
 As such, it would be beneficial to see experimental verification of GHD in these and other condensed matter systems.
 Finally, it would be interesting to use GHD to model the non-equilibrium dynamics of more general integrable systems such as the multi-component Bose gas \cite{PhysRevLett.95.150402} and Bose-Fermi mixtures \cite{PhysRevA.99.013628}.